 See more pictures of Point Sur here:

-Point Sur Light Station is on the Point Sur headland, 135 miles (217 km) south of San Francisco, California.
+Point Sur Light Station is on the Point Sur headland, a dramatic volcanic rock just off-shore in Big Sur, 135 miles (217 km) south of San Francisco, California.
 It was established in 1889 at the head of the point at an elevation of 270 feet (82 m) above sea level.

 Point Sur is 361 feet (110 m) high and visible at sea for 10 miles (16 km).
 The low land connecting the rock to the mainland is known technically as a tombolo, and in the past, water has swept completely around the rock, cutting it off from the mainland.
 Early navigators took note of the prominent rock, with Juan Cabrillo calling it a “moro” rock in 1542, and Sebastian Viscaino labeling it a “point which appears as an island” on his 1603 map.
 In 1793, the British explorer Captain George Vancouver described Point Sur as a small, high, rocky lump of land nearly half a mile from the shore.
 The name "El Sur" (meaning "The South") was first applied to a Mexican Land Grant named Rancho El Sur given by Governor José Figueroa to Juan Bautista Alvarado on July 30, 1834.
 The U.S. Coast Survey named the rock Point Sur in 1851.